 Growing the carrier network can help any company by introducing more options and capacity into the parcel delivery mix.
-Therefore, companies that want to stay ahead of market dynamics such as delivery capacity shortages or increasing e-commerce volumes have invested in a cloud Transportation Management System (TMS) for parcel shipping that creates flexibility and diversity in fulfillment.
+Therefore, companies wanting to stay ahead of market dynamics such as delivery capacity shortages or increasing e-commerce volumes have invested in a cloud multi-carrier shipping system that creates flexibility and diversity in fulfillment.
 Below are four advantages of this multi-carrier solution:

 1. Use Multiple Carriers to Eliminate Risk

-The old adage of “putting all of your eggs in one basket” proves true in parcel shipping.
-Using a single carrier will always increase risk, since shippers are unable to change carriers or service levels quickly.
-Single-carrier relationships may look good at the outset, but over time there is no motivation for the carrier (supplier) to excel in service or pricing because the relationship lacks a competitive impetus.
+The adage of “putting all your eggs in one basket” proves true in parcel shipping.
+Using a single carrier will always increase risk, since shippers are unable to change carriers or quickly.
+Single-carrier relationships may look good at the outset, but over time, there is no motivation for the carrier to excel in service or pricing because the relationship lacks a competitive impetus.

 2. Streamline Multiple Transportation Modes

-Most shippers today will have more than one mode of transportation (parcel, LTL, freight, international freight, private fleet, etc.).
-Shippers not using a TMS for parcel shipping will, in most cases, use multiple systems or manual systems to tender packages to a carrier.
-A TMS for parcel shipping will allow the shipper to plan and execute all of these modes from a single system which, in turn, will dramatically increase efficiencies by:
+Most shippers today will have more than one mode of transportation (parcel, LTL, international parcel, etc.).
+Shippers not using a multi-carrier shipping system will, in most cases, use multiple systems or manual systems to tender packages to a carrier.
+A multi-carrier shipping system will allow the shipper to plan and execute these modes from a single application which, in turn, will dramatically increase efficiencies by:

 - Streamlining shipping processes